 - 12.2.3.
 You must fulfil a range of Approved Employer obligations when a Worker is departing Australia-whether that is because the Worker has completed their Placement, their employment is terminated by You, or the Worker resigns. - 12.2.4.
-When any Worker ceases their employment with You, You must: - (a) in accordance section 7.3, check if the Worker has enough money to pay for their return flight to their Home Country - (b) Notify Us if the Worker does not have sufficient funds, in particular where the return flight relates to a termination or resignation - (c) help the Worker find the most cost-effective flight home - (d) assist the Worker with transportation arrangements to the airport in accordance with section $\frac{7.3}{1.3}$ - (e) make arrangements for payment of final pay and deductions - (f) provide information to support the Worker regarding: - (i) options to close their bank accounts (or not) - (ii) accessing their superannuation (departing Australia superannuation payment), including providing each Worker with their superannuation details (fund name and member number) and - (iii) lodging a tax return (if applicable) and - (g) assist the Worker to remit any savings they have in their Australian bank account or provide information on how they may be able to access their account once home. - 12.2.5.
-Factsheets for Approved Employers and Workers are available on the PALM Scheme website under Resources, Superannuation guides for employers and workers and A guide for Workers Lodging a Tax return.
+When any Worker ceases their employment with You, You must: - In accordance with section 7.3, purchase a return flight for each Long-Term Worker at least 12 weeks prior to the date on which they are scheduled to depart Australia; - (b) assist the Worker with transportation arrangements to the airport in accordance with section 7.3; - (c) make arrangements for payment of final pay and deductions; - (d) provide information to support the Worker regarding: - (i) options to close their bank accounts (or not) - (ii) accessing their superannuation (departing Australia superannuation payment), including providing each Worker with their superannuation details (fund name and member number) and - (iii) lodging a tax return (if applicable) and - (e) assist the Worker to remit any savings they have in their Australian bank account or provide information on how they may be able to access their account once home. - 12.2.5.
+The PALM Scheme website provides factsheets for Approved Employers and Workers regarding Superannuation and Lodging Tax Returns.